-Cummins revenue growth is subject to the health of the global economy.
-Their revenues have benefited from global economic growth over the past several years.
+The company’s revenue growth is subject to the health of the global economy.
+So, their revenues have benefited from global economic growth over the recent past.

 In addition, Cummins engine and component segments have taken advantage of rising fuel-efficiency standards.
 And emissions-reduction regulations.